 Smartphones, tablets and laptops are already ubiquitous.
 But the demand for EVs is growing quickly as many countries work to phase out sales of gas-powered cars.
-For instance, EV sales doubled in 2021 to 6.6 million, according to a report from the International Energy Agency.
+Last year, EV sales grew by 65% while total new-vehicle sales dropped 8%, according to Kelley Blue Book.

-According to the report, there are more electric vehicles “now sold each week than in the whole of 2012.”
-Due to this rapid increase in demand for lithium, a McKinsey & Company report suggests lithium needs will grow 25% to 26% per year until 2030.
+With demand for lithium rapidly increasing, a McKinsey & Co. report suggests lithium needs will grow 25% to 26% per year until 2030.

 What Are the Best Lithium Stocks To Buy?

 With global demand for lithium set to grow for the next several years, here are the best lithium stocks to buy in 2023:

 - Lithium Americas